 But the simple truth is that implementing public records request software can save a boatload of valuable time and work hours.
 We have the advantage of seeing agencies transform after adding FOIA software - better organization, more efficiency, increased transparency.
 You need only to glance at our case studies to see how NextRequest has changed the work of organizations for the better.

 If you’re stuck on the treadmill of spreadsheets, CDs, printouts and manual reminders, now is the time for a digital transformation.
-There are three simple ways to automate with public records request process with software that will save time, duplicated effort and paper.
+There are three simple ways to automate public records request processes with software that will save time, duplicated effort and paper.

 Microsoft Excel is a great tool.
 It has a lot of functionality, and works in many types of projects.
 It does not, however, succeed at tracking and coordination across a team.
 Entering each request into your spreadsheet is time consuming, and there is nothing built in to remind you of what’s due and when.
 Not to mention sharing with other coworkers or departments.
 Who has access to your spreadsheet?
 Does it need to be saved and emailed every time it is updated?